Currently available for £999.00 from Sweatband.com

 Our verdict?
 If this is a taste of things to come from DKN we’re in for a treat.
 The EMB-600 hands down beats anything at all that we’ve come across in this price bracket.
 No ifs, no buts.
 It’s also better than models which fall into higher price brackets, from industry leading brands recognised as being market leaders that we’ve tested too.
-This is squarely puts the EMB-600 one of the best home use bikes we’ve ever tested – it really is that good.
+This makes the EMB-600 one of the best home use bikes we’ve ever tested – it really is that good.
 We loved it and at this price, if you have the budget, this is a no-brainer.
 Superb effort and we wouldn’t be at all surprised if other manufacturers sit up, take note, and start to follow DKN’s example.

 Wow!
 Really, it's not often we're this taken by an exercise bike but from the box arriving to getting on and riding it, the EMB-600 is impressive.
 It's ultra-solid, super quiet, responsive, comfortable and a real pleasure to ride.
 Without doubt, given the price point, it's absolutely fair to say that DKN has come up with a market-leading product here and we have no hesitation in recommending this bike.
 In our opinion, it sets a new standard in what to expect for your money.
 It's also on a Black Friday offer so is heavily discounted making what is already an amazing value for money bike and absolute steal.

 DKN EMB-600 Specifications